 The RC's main responsibility is to assist the Board in establishing a formal and transparent process for developing policies on executive remuneration and development.
-Such policies are submitted to the Board and/or the Board Exco for approval.
 The RC also reviews remuneration packages and service terms of individual Directors and the CEOs of the Company's business divisions.
 When carrying out its duties, the RC reviews and makes recommendations on the remuneration framework for the Board and key management personnel, for endorsement by the Board.
 The RC also oversees the framework for remuneration and other terms of service for other key management of the Company.